gaetanlop/Competitions-Repo/README.md

 * 14/03 : NCAAW worked on feature selection, made the pipeline for 2021 predictions
 * 15/03 : Everything ready for woman
 * 16/03 : Everything ready for man.
 Just one notebook style in hyperparameter tuning.
 I scrapoped Kenpom data without leakage from 2011 to 2021.
 * 17/03 : Add another column to kenpom data: adj_em.
 It seems that it is the most important features.
 I also maid my conservative submission.
-I am crezting my aggressive submission mostly based on kenpom data.
+I am crezting my aggressive submission mostly based on kenpom data

-=> Check the two results ordinal rank and normal rank and submit the best one.
+* 18/03 : Create Spread notebook and tuned hyperparameters with optuna.

-Tomorrow submit this aggressive submission + submit woman if possible.
+Tomorrow check spread competition.
+Take best params then submit.